Remotely access and control your servers & devices including

 As many IT departments are operating at downsized levels and employees are being asked to manage more mission-critical server room equipment with fewer resources, the ability to remotely monitor and maintain performance of server equipment has become essential.

 Administrators primarily use two remote management approaches for controlling computers by leveraging the IP network.
 The first approach is hardware based, which utilizes network-enabled KVM switches to provide out-of-band BIOS-level access.
 The second approach is through the use of remote access software.
 Depending on the datacenter environment and application, these approaches can be used separately or in combination and allow network administrators to remotely view target systems as though they were sitting directly in front of them.

 Remote Access Software

 Remote access software programs are loaded onto the target computer or, in some cases both target and remote computers, and allow users to view and take remote KVM control and access servers from any location with internet access.

 Remote management software includes Virtual Network Computing (VNC), PCanywhere, and Remote Desktop Protocol (RDP).
 Older versions of PCanywhere could only be used on Windows-based computer systems.
-The current version (12.5), by Symantec, can be used with Windows, Linux, and Mac OS operating systems.
+More recent versions can be used with Windows, Linux, and Mac OS operating systems.
 Using a platform-independent software approach, VNC requires users to load software on both client and server computers.
 RDP is built into Windows products.

 Although most remote access software is simple to load and can in some instances be obtained for free, users must install the remote management software on every machine in the datacenter that needs remote connectivity.
 This approach increases the number of touches needed to a server by an administrator and also introduces the need to test any new software programs with the control software.